 If you know you are going to be absent, pre-arrange your absence with your instructors.
 See Appendix E for the Pre-Arranged Absence Form.
-Pre-arranged absence forms are also available in the main office.
+These forms are also available in the main office.
 Get the form signed by each of your instructors as far in advance as possible (but no later than two weeks in advance).
-Since you are responsible for all assignments during your absence, be sure to conference with each instructor prior to a planned absence to be clear about how missed instruction and assignments can be made up.
+You are responsible for all assignments during your absence, so be sure to conference with instructors prior to a planned absence to be clear about how missed instruction and assignments can be made up.